Menu

 The URF sanctions two competition formats — the Classic Format (Sprint, RX, Slalom) and the Adventure Format (H2H, Slalom, Downriver).
 The discipline mix at any given event depends on the format being run.

-Disciplines and Maximum Points
+Disciplines & Maximum Points

 Per URF Sport Rules, Art.
 11, the maximum score assignable per discipline is 100 points.
 Final ranking positions at Class A, B, C, and D events all generate points for the URF World Ranking.